kosua20/MIDIVisualizer/README.md

-	--size              dimensions of the window (--size W H) --fullscreen        start in fullscreen (1 or 0 to enabled/disable) --gui-size          GUI text and button scaling (number, default 1.0) --help              display a detailed help of all options
+	--size              dimensions of the window (--size W H) --fullscreen        start in fullscreen (1 or 0 to enabled/disable) --gui-size          GUI text and button scaling (number, default 1.0) --version           display the current version and build information --help              display a detailed help of all options

 ### Export options